biennt/deviceid/README.md

 Sample nginx configurations, bigip irules are located in nginx/bigip directory

-## putting nginx in front of elk, so you can accessing by https://your-elk.com
+## putting nginx in front of elk, so you can accessing as https://your-elk.com
 ```
 server {
     server_name     elk.bienlab.com;